Due to the COVID-19 Pandemic, the BCCSA has issued the following response to TCP Expiration Dates. Click here.

 When is the next traffic control/ flagging course in my area?

 Courses are held regularly all over the province.
 Course dates and locations and costs are all set individually by the instructor.
 There is a link on the BCCSA website to search for a course in your city.
-If you cannot find a course in your area, click on "search nearby cities" in orange or contact an instructor directly to request a course.
+If you cannot find a course in your area, click on "search nearby cities" in orange.

 How do I register?

-Search for a course using the TCP Course Schedule page and then contact the instructor directly to register.
+Search for a course using the TCP Course Schedule page and use the contact information to register.

 How much does the course cost?